Phantom-Intruder/kubelabs/NewRelic101/nre-relic-kubernetes.md

 ### Step 2: Add Your First Widget (Chart)

 You can add widgets using either the user-friendly Chart Builder or by writing a custom NRQL query.
-NRQL is more powerful and flexible but we will breifly look at using the chart builder.
+NRQL is more powerful and flexible but we will briefly look at using the chart builder.

 #### Using the Chart Builder